xebialabs-community/xlr-xldeploy-plugin/README.md

   * `username` - Override username
   * `password` - Override password
   * `ciID` - Repo path to CI to check for existence, e.g. `Infrastructure/myHost`
+  * `throwOnFail` - Boolean - If True, a False return will Fail the task rather than just returning False.

 + Create CI
   * `server` - Server to query